drizt/psi-plus-cmake/README.md

   > $ cmake -DCMAKE_INSTALL_PREFIX=/usr -DBUILD_PLUGINS="chessplugin;otrplugin;gnome3supportplugin" ..

-- set install suffix:

   -DPLUGINS_PATH=${path}

-  to install plugins into default suffix:
+  to install plugins into ${path}.
+To install into default suffix:

   -DPLUGINS_PATH=lib/psi-plus/plugins or do not set this flag